guardian-framework/framework/docs/pages/framework/business-services.md

 summary:
 ---

-## Conway’s law
-> Any organization that designs a system (defined more broadly here than just information systems) will inevitably produce a design whose structure is a copy of the organization's communication structure.
-> <br>– Melvin Conway

 ## Defining Business Services
 A business service is created to realize a business capability.
 The business capability (along with supporting capabilites and delimitations) form the purpose for the business service.